Social Media Guide

 - Meet with a career coach to make the most out of social media and/or check out our online networking information.

 - Explore "How to Really Use LinkedIn" and "How to Find a Job on LinkedIn, Facebook, Twitter and MySpace" (available in our resource library, FAC 18) to learn everything you need to know to harness the power of social networks.
-Check out the NY Times article, "The Social Network That Gets Down to Business."
-And check out the online article "Top 10 Tips for Building a Strong LinkedIn Profile" for profile tips.
+Check out the NY Times article, "The Social Network That Gets Down to Business" for profile tips.

 Twitter is a social networking and micro-blogging site that lets you send and read messages known as ‘tweets.'
 You are limited to 140 characters with your tweets and you can either make tweets public (default) or private (you choose who can read).
 You ‘follow' people or organizations and their tweets show up on your twitter homepage.
 Why is this so advantageous for students?
 If you are following companies and organizations you are interested in interning or working at, you will have an automatic feed when they post a position.
 You can also interact and talk to them by @replying.